Palmer Station Timeline

 British Graham Land Expedition (BGLE), led by John Rymill, spends 2 years in the neighborhood

-Mt.
+I'm Frank, climb me Mt.
 Français on Anvers Island (9258', the highest peak in the Peninsula region), as viewed by the expedition, probably from the southeast side of Anvers Island north or east of Port Lockroy.
 The low-budget venture had a shore party of nine, plus seven men aboard the 103-foot former French fishing schooner renamed Penola.
 The group spent the first winter on Winter Island (named by them) in the Argentine Islands group, on what later became the site of Faraday/Vernadsky.
 The 1936 winter was spent on Barry Island (also named by the group) in the Debenham Islands in Marguerite Bay; the site was later occupied by the Argentines' "General San Martin" base in the 1950s.
 The expedition made extensive sledge journeys and flights which went a long way toward proving that Graham Land (the Antarctic Peninsula) was in fact a peninsula (photo by expedition biologist Brian Roberts, from John Rymill's Southern Lights, the Story of the British Graham Land Expedition, copyright copy; Mrs. John Rymill, 1938).
 More information on the BGLE from the Scott Polar Research Institute.

 Summer 1954-55

-Falkland Islands Dependencies Survey (FIDS) Base N, Anvers Island, established north of Arthur Harbor (2/27).
+Falkland Islands Dependencies Survey (FIDS) Base N, Anvers Island, established north of Arthur Harbor (28 February).

 Summer 1957-58

 Base N closed (10/1), no copper ever found.
-Intermittent summer use of the hut and glacier airstrip would continue
+Intermittent summer use of the hut and glacier airstrip would continue.

 Summer 1961-62

-The Falkland Islands Dependencies were officially renamed "British Antarctic Territory" (3/3), so concurrently FIDS is renamed "British Antarctic Survey" (BAS)
+The Falkland Islands Dependencies were officially renamed "British Antarctic Territory" (3/3), so concurrently FIDS is renamed "British Antarctic Survey" (BAS).

 Summer 1962-63

-USNS Eltanin, first exclusive NSF Antarctic research vessel, converted from a cargo ship, begins 15-year program (June)
+USNS Eltanin, first exclusive NSF Antarctic research vessel, converted from a cargo ship, begins 15-year program (June).

 DePaul University biologist Mary Alice McWhinnie makes her first visit to the Antarctic aboard the Eltanin (Cruise 6, 24 November-23 January) studying "The relation of water temperature to the physiology of molting crustaceans."

 Mary Alice McWhinnie was accompanied by her research assistant Phyllis Marciniak; the two were the first women to work in the Antarctic aboard the Eltanin.
 Cruise 6 visited the Bransfield Strait and the South Shetland Islands.
 The two women also were aboard Cruise 7 (4 February-19 March) which worked in the Weddell Sea and off the South Orkney Islands.
 Cruise 7 also included two women scientists from the University of Chile, Drs E. Figetti and D. Frelen.
-(Here is a cruise description from the Antarctic Journal.)
-This photo is from a bit later (Cruise 11); Mary Alice is in the plaid shirt examining the catch (photo by George Llano courtesy John Colson).Icebreaker USS Staten Island conducts preliminary survey for proposed Peninsula research station.
-26 sites were visited, some more than once, and others were investigated by air, between 1/18 and 3/5.
+Here are the cruise descriptions from the Antarctic Journal as well as credits and and more information.

 Summer 1963-64

-U. S. Secretary of the Interior approves renaming of the Antarctic Peninsula (21 February); this international agreement ends the dispute over Palmer vs. Graham Peninsula
+U. S. Secretary of the Interior approves renaming of the Antarctic Peninsula (21 February); this international agreement ends the dispute over Palmer vs. Graham Peninsula.

-Further detailed study of Anvers Island undertaken by the Coast Guard icebreaker Eastwind>; the Norsel Point site is selected
+Further detailed study of Anvers Island undertaken by the Coast Guard icebreaker Eastwind.

 Summer 1964-65